Syców

+Founded in the Middle Ages, Syców is a former center for flax cultivation and cloth and linen making, and was the location of major fairs for merchants from Lower Silesia and Greater Poland.
+It is located on the Route of the Heroes of the Battle of Warsaw 1920, the main highway connecting Wrocław with Łódź, Warsaw and Białystok.

 History

+Medieval period

-Located within Poland since the establishment of the state in the 10th century, the settlement was first mentioned under the Old Polish name Syczowe in a document issued by Polish Duke Henryk IV Probus in February 1276.
+Located within Poland since the establishment of the state in the 10th century, the settlement was first mentioned under the Old Polish name Syczowe in a document issued by Polish Duke Henry Probus in February 1276.
 The name comes from the old Polish name Syc, who possibly was the owner of the settlement.
 According to another theory as well as folk traditions, the name comes from the Polish word "syty".
 Soon after it also appeared under the name Wrathenberc, when a local castellan on the trade route to Kalisz in Greater Poland was documented.
 In the early 14th-century Liber fundationis episcopatus Vratislaviensis it appears under the names of Syczow and Wartinbergk.
 After the fragmentation of Poland in 1138, Syców was part of the duchies of Silesia, Głogów (from 1291) and Oleśnica (from 1312).
 It was granted town rights before 1312.
 Duke Konrad I of Oleśnica, who inherited it in 1321, fell under Bohemian suzerainty as a vassal of King John of Bohemia in 1329, however the town remained under rule of local Polish dukes of the Piast dynasty until 1489.

 During the war for the Bohemian throne, local dukes sided with Poland, however, Hungarian King Matthias Corvinus forced the town to swear allegiance to him in 1480, and it fell under Hungarian suzerainty.
 In 1489 Matthias Corvinus took the town from Duke Konrad X the White and established the state country of Syców/Wartenberg enfeoffed to the Haugwitz noble family.
 In 1490 it passed to Jagiellonian-ruled Bohemia.
-The town was inhabited mostly by indigenous Poles, but also by German and Jewish immigrants.
+The town was inhabited mostly by indigenous Poles, but also by Germans and Jews.